germangcm/epfl-cs-487-paint-mixing-plant/README.md

 **Please note that the device server code only provides a dummy implementation of device attributes and commands.
 The goal of the project work is to link the device server attributes and commands with the simulation of the paint mixing station.**

+The implementation assumes that the devices in Tango are named as follows: `epfl/<station_name>/<tank_name>` (for example: `epfl/station1/cyan`).
+If the naming scheme is different, then the mapping between device name and tank name in the simulator needs to be modified accordingly in the `init_device()` method of the device server class.

 The device server instance for Tango can be started as follows:
 `python3 PaintMixingStation.py <station_name>`

 Note: The device server needs to be registered with Tango before it can be used.
 This can be achieved using the `Jive` tool provided by Tango or using the `register-server.py` script in this repository.

-### Graphical User Interface
+### Graphical User Interface (GUI)
 The user interface can be used to visualize the current state of the paint mixing station.
 It connects as a client to Tango and is polling attributes and sending commands to/from the device server.
+The client assumes that the Tango attributes and commands are named according to the following scheme: `epfl/<station_name>/<tank_name>/<attribute_or_command_name>` (example: `epfl/station1/cyan/level`).
+To use the GUI with a different naming scheme, the global variables `TANGO_NAME_PREFIX`, `TANGO_ATTRIBUTE_*` and `TANGO_COMMAND_*` need to be modified accordingly.

 The GUI can be started as follows:
 `python3 gui.py`